 Production ManagerSam Markowitz ( @sammarkowitz / Send an email ) Sam Markowitz is the Production Manager for Technical.ly.
 Previously, he had several years of experience in video and media, most recently as a production manager for Tweed Video.
 He is an alum of NYU and the NBC Page Program.
 When not working, you can find Sam cooking delicious vegan food, making terrible puns, and attending concerts.
 He owns an appropriate number of cats.

 Marketing ManagerLess Cardinal ( @ / Send an email ) Less Cardinal is the Marketing Manager for Technical.ly.
 In the past, Less has worked in digital marketing at BAYADA Home Health Care and multiple recruiting agencies throughout the Greater Philadelphia region.
 In his professional and personal life, he enjoys creating spaces and content that people can enjoy.
-There is usually a crowd at his house enjoying food, yelling at the ref on tv for a bad call (don’t judge, they can't hear us) and laughing together.
+There is usually a crowd at his house enjoying food, watching sports and laughing together.
 He has a huge passion for sports including his local rugby club (Philadelphia Gryphons), Eagles and Sixers.

 VP of Philadelphia InitiativesVincent Better ( @vbetter / Send an email ) Vincent Better is the VP of Philadelphia Initiatives for Technically Media.
 Previous to joining the team, he served as an independent consultant and the VP of Digital Solutions at Pennlive.com, one of the leading digital properties in the state of PA.
 His strategy experience transcends both national brands and small, local businesses.
 The native of Baltimore and Temple alum also enjoys cycling and live music.